Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic

-in the $(\sigma,v_0)$-plane.
+in the $(\sigma,v_0)$-plane for the macroscopic right-hand side \eqref{eq:macrorhs}.
 The influence of speed limits on traffic jam formation motivates the choice of the velocity parameter $v_0$ as a bifurcation parameter.
 In \eqref{eq:macrofp} we include the bifurcation parameter $v_0$ explicitly as an argument of $F$.
-The pseudo-arclength continuation contains two steps.
-The first step is a predictor step, where we use a secant predictor assuming that we know two points on the branch already.
+The pseudoarclength continuation contains two steps.
+The first step is a predictor step, where we use a secant predictor, assuming that we know two points on the branch already.
 Let $(\sigma^0, v_0^0)$ and $(\sigma^1, v_0^1)$ be those two points.
 We define the secant direction by

 The prediction $(\hat \sigma, \hat{v}_0)$ for the next point on the branch is then determined by the secant predictor

 where we keep the stepsize of the predictor uniformly at $s=10^{-3}$.
 The prediction is not exactly on the branch and must be corrected in the following corrector step, which is chosen to be perpendicular to the predictor direction \eqref{eq:tangent}.
 The corrector step solves the system